 - Gain insights into existing threats to the organization

-- IOCs can be searched for through the environment
+- Search for IOCs throughout the environment

 - Improve system and network security